kestra-io/docs/blogs/2020-12-07-airflow-bad-ugly.md

 tags:
 - airflow
 ---
 Airflow is defined for now as a clear winner for open source orchestration tools.
-So like everyone, reading medium on the web, we are thinking this tool is mature and will resolved all the constraint we have to schedule, orchestrate & monitor our dags.
+So like everyone, reading medium on the web, we are thinking this tool is mature and will resolve all the constraint we have to schedule, orchestrate & monitor our dags.

-Mostly this blog post will be technical focus but let you overview the major issues we have with Airflow trying to make it the main orchestrator for our data pipeline and will describe our long road to hell to lead us to create & open source [Kestra](/) based on the frustration using Airflow.
+We tried to use it as our main orchestrator for our data pipelines and this technical blog aims to describe all the issue we met using Airflow.
+Based on the frustration using this one, we really think that a better tool is needed are can be done, it leads us to create & open source Kestra !

 Without any order, here is the major points that we have discovered, and we want to share them with you :